t3kt/raytk/download.md

 ## Just Markup
 **Hydejack** boasts a plethora of modern JavaScript, but make no mistake: It's still a _plain old web page_ at its core.
-It works without JavaScript, and you can even view it in a text-based browser like `w3m`:
+It works without JavaScript and you can even view it in a text-based browser like `w3m`:

 ![w3m Screenshot](assets/img/blog/w3m.png){:width="1920" height="1260" loading="lazy"}